nv-morpheus/Morpheus/docs/source/developer_guide/guides/2_real_world_phishing.md

     return (node, input_stream[1])
 ```

-Note that in this case, while we created an edge from the parent node to our new node.
-The return tuple contains our newly constructed node, along with the unchanged input type.
+Note the return tuple contains our newly constructed node, along with the unchanged input type.
 Our sink will function as a pass-through allowing the possibility of other sinks to be added to the pipeline.
 We could hypothetically have a pipeline where we emit the results to both RabbitMQ and a file.

 ![Morpheus node dependency diagram](img/sink_deps.png)